How I like to think about diffusion

-It's a bit hard to see in the diagram but in addition to being convolved with a gaussian, these points are also drifting close to zero.
+It's a bit hard to see in the diagram but in addition to being convolved with a gaussian, these points are also drifting towards zero.

 There's two perspectives here actually.
 There's setting a point to